top of page

 Teach them how to save the world

-Akshar is on a mission to spread the Indian Education Model around the world
+Akshar is on a mission to empower children and teens around the world

 Put simply...